 I think it is very interesting how people get emotional about something as simple as the best bedding for a chicken coop, because I think, like anything in life, there’s a wide range of answers, and all that matters is what’s best for you and your flock.

-There is also some argument out there that the best bedding for coops is very simple (this is if you don’t consider most bedding for chicken coops to be simple), because if it turns into this huge job, nobody is going to want to clean their coop.
+There is also some argument out there that the best bedding for chickens is very simple (this is if you don’t consider most bedding for chicken coops to be simple), because if it turns into this huge job, nobody is going to want to clean their coop.

-But if you are doing your best job cleaning your chicken coop every week, it shouldn’t turn into a big job, regardless of your bedding choice.
+But if you are doing your best job cleaning your chicken coop every week, it shouldn’t turn into a big job, regardless of your chicken bedding choice.

 Now, the other really interesting thing I’ve noticed is that a lot of people assign a moral value to a very innocuous choice.